pascalisnala/nala/_pages/resume.md

 author_profile: true
 ---

-A data practioner with 3 years of experience in Indonesia's tech companies.
+A data practioner with 3 years of experience in Indonesian tech companies.
 Currently a _Statistics with Data Science MSc_ student at The University of Edinburgh, aiming to obtain expertise in analytics, optimization, and causal inference.

 # Career
 ### **Data Analyst**